peterpt/IPTV-CHECK/readme.md

         The GUI is available in 8 languages (EN, PT, ES, FR, IT, DE, RU, ZH), with a simple structure to support more translations.

 Requirements
-1. External Dependencies
+## 1. External Dependencies

 The following command-line tools must be installed on your system and accessible in your system's PATH for the application to function.

-    FFmpeg  FFprobe yt-dlp

-    apt install ffmpeg yt-dlp python3-tk tesseract-ocr libtesseract-dev tesseract-ocr-en
+ apt install git ffmpeg yt-dlp python3-tk tesseract-ocr libtesseract-dev tesseract-ocr-en

-    Tesseract OCR: (Optional) Only required if you want to use the advanced OCR validation feature.

-        Install Tesseract

  Git: (Optional) Required for using the self-updating feature from the GUI's "About" menu.

 2. Python Dependencies

 The script requires Python 3.7+ and several third-party libraries.
 You can install them using the provided requirements.txt file.
 The required libraries are:

     requests
     Pillow
     pytesseract
     colorama

-Installation
+## Installation

     Clone the repository to your local machine: code Bash